ajgargan/wikimedia/README.md

 * A private ECR or Docker Repository with a known image so I know what I am getting in terms of the Container images.
 Relying on public resources is not good security practice
 * This could also be fronted by CloudFront.
 * Security
+  * Restrict Access to ALB further by using SSL VPN to connect corporate office to VPC Privately
   * Logging for the Containers shipped to a SIEM/Syslog Service.
   * Logging for Application Load Balancer shipped to a SIEM/Syslog service.
   * Logging OS level logs to a SIEM/Syslog service.